List of rulers of Maluku

 This is a list of rulers of Maluku from proto-historical times until the present.
-The four sultanates of Ternate, Tidore, Jailolo and Bacan were considered descendants of a legendary figure called Jafar Sadik and formed a ritual quadripartition.
+Maluku (or Moluccas) is an archipelago east of Sulawesi (Celebes) in Indonesia.
+The four sultanates of Ternate, Tidore, Jailolo, and Bacan were considered descendants of a legendary figure called Jafar Sadik and formed a ritual quadripartition.
+There were several other small kingdoms in northern part of Maluku, such as Loloda and Moro, but both had little or no influence in the region.
 Drawing wealth from the spice production and trade with other parts of Asia, Ternate and Tidore lorded over extensive realms which stretched from Sulawesi to Papua, while Jailolo and Bacan merely had local significance.
 They fell under Portuguese or Spanish influence in the sixteenth century, superseded by Dutch impact in the seventeenth century.
 The sultanates were subordinated to the Dutch colonial state until 1942 when the Japanese occupied Indonesia.
 After the outbreak of the Indonesian revolution they belonged to the Dutch-approved quasi-state East Indonesia from 1946 to 1950 when they were incorporated in the unitary Indonesian state.